 After your late return from Machu Picchu, we leave the morning free so that you can have a leisurely breakfast.
 In the afternoon we will collect you for a privately guided tour of Cusco.

-Largely not known to most visitors, Cusco was once one of the most powerful cities in the world.
+Largely unknown to most visitors, Cusco was once one of the most powerful cities in the world.
 It was the capital of the Inca Empire, and governed a large swath of South America.
 Inca Cusco flourished for over a 130 years, until its abrupt end in 1534 when Spanish conquistador Pizarro marched on Cusco forcibly taking control of the city.
-Nowadays, the city’s streets still manifest remnants of its rich history.
+Nowadays, the city’s streets still hold very many remnants of its rich history.
 Ruins and foundations of impressive Inca buildings still remain in the midst of the colonial structures built upon them.
-Your private guide will take you for a tour of Cusco, visiting the main highlights of the city, including: Saqsayhuman, Korikancha, Cusco Cathedral and Q’enko.
+Your private guide will take you for a tour of Cusco, visiting the main highlights of the city, including: Sacsayhuaman, Korikancha, Cusco Cathedral and Q’enko.

 Day 7: Free day in Cusco

-With such a rich and captivating past, we think that including a free day today will really enhance your time in Cusco.
+With such a rich and captivating past, we have learned that including a free day today will really enhance your time in Cusco.
 The colonial center is easily accessible on foot, so getting around is simple if not rewarding in its own right.
 We recommend a walk to Cusco’s main food market – San Pedro.
 You’ll be overwhelmed by the activity in the market.
 Local traders shout over each other in a bid for your attention.
-Your sense of smell will come alive as you wonder past stands specializing in chicharron de cerdo, guinea-pig or perhaps a hearty cow head soup.
+Your sense of smell will come alive as you wander past stands specializing in chicharron de cerdo, guinea-pig or perhaps a hearty cow head soup.
 Negotiate a good price for your purchases, and learn to barter like a local.
 The city has many great museums too.
-We recommend a visit to La Casa Concha Museum – dedicated to the re-discovery of Machu Picchu, the MAP Museum – displaying a unique collection of artefacts dedicated to Peru’s pre-Columbian period, or Museum Casa Garcilaso – the place where famous chronicler Casa Garcilaso once lived.
+We recommend a visit to La Casa Concha Museum – dedicated to the re-discovery of Machu Picchu, the MAP Museum – displaying a unique collection of artifacts dedicated to Peru’s pre-Columbian period, or Museum Casa Garcilaso – the place where famous chronicler Garcilaso De La Vega once lived.

 Cusco also boasts some excellent restaurants and bars.
-From international cuisine to traditional Peruvian cooking, you’ll sure to find something that will take your fancy.
-If you want to sample a traditional Pisco Sour or perhaps some Peruvians wines, we have lots of great recommendations for the best places to head.
-Let our luxury Peru travel experts give you their insider tips in the best places in town.
+From international cuisine to traditional Peruvian cooking, you are sure to find something that will take your fancy.
+If you wish to sample a traditional Pisco Sour or perhaps some Peruvians wines, we have lots of great recommendations for the best places to discover.
+Let our luxury Peru travel experts give you their insider tips on the best places in town.

 Day 8: Fly to Iquitos, luxury Amazon River cruise

 The 3 night Amazon River luxury cruise on the Aria Amazon begins in the remote colonial city of Iquitos.
-Guests are transported in exceptional comfort deep into the Amazon rainforest, along the Ucayali River, the Amazon’s largest tributary, as well as other neighboring rivers (the Yarapa and Dorado).
-All the time you will be surrounded by rich jungle, vibrant flora and fauna.
+Guests are transported in exceptional comfort deep into the Amazon rainforest, along the Ucayali River, the Amazon’s largest tributary, in addition to other neighboring rivers (the Yarapa and Dorado).
+All the while you will be surrounded by rich dense jungle, vibrant flora and fauna.

 On arrival at the Aria Amazon River boat, you will be invited to the top deck to meet the tour director and guides.
 Following a safety briefing and drill you will sit down for a welcome dinner on-board the boat.